emqx/emqx-docs/en_US/data-integration/data-bridge-rocketmq.md

    - To create a rule for message storage, input the following statement, which means the MQTT messages under topic `t/#`  will be saved to RocketMQ.

-     Note: If you want to specify your own SQL syntax, make sure that you have included all fields required by the data bridge in the `SELECT` part.
+     Note: If you want to specify your own SQL syntax, make sure that you have included all fields required by the Sink in the `SELECT` part.

      ```sql
      SELECT